-This easy bean dip is made with only 5 ingredients, and it's an excellent dip for any party or gathering.
+This easy bean dip is made with only five ingredients, and it's an excellent dip for any party or gathering.

 Serve the dip with vegetables for dipping, tortilla chips, or crackers.
 I garnished the tip with some chopped fresh cilantro, but thinly sliced green onions would make a nice garnish as well.